drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

  }
 }
 ```
- - if the dice sum is seven, the current player must send ```moveRobber```, otherwise the game will not continue
+ - if the dice sum is seven and no player has eight or more resource cards, the current player must send ```moveRobber```, otherwise the game will not continue
 ```
 {
  "code": "HttpStatus code",